Grinling Gibbons: Work

-St Peter and St Paul church in Exton, Rutland, has a fine marble tomb by Gibbons, dating from 1685, showing Viscount Campden with his fourth wife, Elizabeth Bertie, and carvings of his 19 children.
+The Church of St Peter and St Paul, Exton, Rutland, has a fine marble tomb by Gibbons, dating from 1685, showing Baptist Noel, 3rd Viscount Campden with his fourth wife, Elizabeth Bertie, and carvings of his 19 children.

-Many experienced Flemish sculptors such as Arnold Quellin (the son of Artus Quellinus II), John Nost, Anthony Verhuke, Laurens van der Meulen and Peter van Dievoet also worked in Gibbon's London workshop as "servants", i.e. collaborators.
+Many experienced Flemish sculptors such as Artus Quellinus III, John Nost, Anthony Verhuke, Laurens van der Meulen and Peter van Dievoet also worked in Gibbon's London workshop as "servants", i.e. collaborators.
 As these Flemish artists were not trainees they were never entered in the Draper's records.
 In a document dated 1679 van der Meulen, Quellin and Verhuke are referred to as servants of Gibbons.
-Many of them left London and returned to their home country after the revolution of 1688.
+Many of them left London and returned to their home country after the Glorious Revolution of 1688.

 In the Gibbons workshop these Flemish artists worked on various commissions but the contributions of particular artists active in the workshop are not always identifiable.
 Laurens van der Meulen and Peter van Dievoet are known to have collaborated on the creation of the statue of King James II during their stay in the workshop of Gibbons.

 St Michael and All Angels Church, Badminton, has a monument by Gibbons to Henry Somerset, 1st Duke of Beaufort (1629–1700).
 He was buried alongside his ancestors in the Beaufort Chapel in St George's Chapel, Windsor, but the monument was moved to Badminton in 1878.
 The monument by Gibbons is now on the north side of the chancel at St Michael and All Angels Church, Badminton, and consists of an effigy of the Duke in Garter robes, reclining on a sarcophagus and a plinth with relief of St George and the Dragon.
 There are twin Corinthian columns with embossed shafts, acanthus frieze, cornice with flaming urns, and the Duke's arms and supporters.
 At the top, 25 ft from the ground, is a tasseled cushion supporting a coronet; on the plinth are full-length female figures of Justice and Truth.
 Above the Duke's effigy, parted curtains show the heavenly host with palms and crowns.
 The Latin inscription displays the names of his family and the many offices he held.

-Gibbons made the monument for Admiral Sir Cloudesley Shovell, who was killed in a disastrous shipwreck in 1707.
+Gibbons made the monument for Admiral Sir Cloudesley Shovell, who was killed in the Scilly naval disaster of 1707.
 Shovell's large marble monument can be seen in the south choir aisle of Westminster Abbey.

+Gibbons often carved pea pods in his work.
+There is a myth that Gibbons carved a closed pea pod at first, and then an open one when the work had been paid for.

+Method of working

+Gibbons is believed to have invented the method of building up carvings through separate layers, each layer being nailed to the one beneath.

+The images below show a modern duplication of the technique.